brands-d/kMap/README.md

 Usage:

     python -m kmap

+## Pre-packaged distribution (Windows 10 only)

+Download the kMap_win10_x86.zip file from the /dist folder.
+Unzip and enter the resulting folder.
+Double click the kMap.exe file.

 ## Detailed installation guide from source

 kMap.py was predominantly developed on and for Linux.
 There are currently (19.09.2020) no issues on Windows, however, MacOS stands untested so far.